Our expert team provides the medical and rehabilitation support you need to recover from a head injury.

 Coordination of Your Concussion Care

 To help coordinate your care, we have a program manager and program coordinator dedicated to helping you make appointments and access services in a timely manner.
 If you need to see a neurosurgeon, otolaryngologist, psychiatrist, or sleep medicine expert, or if you require psychological services from experts at NYU Langone’s Rusk Rehabilitation or the Comprehensive Epilepsy Center, we can facilitate this care.
+Care for children and adolescents is provided through Hassenfeld Children’s Hospital of New York at NYU Langone.

 And because we want you to be fully educated about your injury and treatment plan, our program manager and program coordinator answer any questions you or your family have about your care.